 Introduction The constant strengthening of Maritime and Port Security is required because of the inherent vulnerability of ports to terrorist attacks and criminal activities.
-Ports are extremely vulnerable because of their sheer size, generally open accessibility by water and land, relative location to metropolitan areas, the tremendous amount of cargo they handle and the ready available transportation networks to other locations.
+Ports are extremely vulnerable because of their sheer size, generally open accessibility by water and land, relative location to metropolitan areas, the tremendous amount of cargo they handle and the ready available transport networks to other locations.
 The large concentration of passengers, cargo, property and businesses at or near ports make them potential targets.
 As a result, our ports are vulnerable to a major terrorist attack which would result in extensive loss of lives, property, and business.

 The safety and economic security of the Global Economy greatly depends upon the secure use of the world's oceans.
 Since the attacks of September 11, 2001, there have been concerted efforts made to reinforce all strategies to combat the constantly evolving threats in areas of Terrorism and International Crime.
 Israel has carried out maritime security strategies which have provided a further effective layer of national security.